Skip to Content

 DIY shiplap ceiling before and after photos

 For this DIY shiplap ceiling, I wanted to use real shiplap.
-We also used real shiplap for our vertical shiplap wall from floor to ceiling in our hallway.
+We also used real shiplap for our vertical shiplap wall from floor to ceiling in our hallway and our DIY vertical shiplap half wall in our dining room.

 In our old home, we actually did a small bath makeover with a shiplap ceiling out of plywood.